 Life Insurance and Tax Laws

-A person with an extensive financial portfolio should consider life insurance simply due to how the taxes are handled regarding it.
-Tax law provides tax benefits for the premiums and proceeds of life insurance, which allows it to work as asset protection.
+A person with an extensive financial portfolio should consider life insurance simply because of how the taxes are handled.
+Tax law provides tax benefits for life insurance premiums and proceeds, allowing it to work as asset protection.

-Those with insurance policies who have estates valued at less than $11.58 million individually or $23.16 million jointly can leave up to this amount to beneficiaries without being required to pay estate taxes.
-That means proceeds from policies can be used to pay taxes for those whose estates may exceed the threshold for estate tax exemptions.
+Those with insurance policies with estates valued at less than $11.58 million individually or $23.16 million jointly can leave up to this amount to beneficiaries without being required to pay estate taxes.
+That means policy proceeds can be used to pay taxes for those whose estates may exceed the threshold for estate tax exemptions.

 Life Insurance Offers Protections for Business

 If you own a business, life insurance can be used to fund a buy/sell agreement in the event of sudden death of a business partner.
-A family business may also be able to utilize a key person insurance policy on the central figure in the business to protect the business from having to dissolve if that person dies and a replacement has not yet been named.
+A family business may also utilize a key person insurance policy on the central figure to protect the business from having to dissolve if that person dies and a replacement has yet to be named.

 Life Insurance Is an Asset

-Again, life insurance is more than simply money beneficiaries get at the time of your death.
+Again, life insurance is more than simply money beneficiaries get at the time of their death.
 It’s also something that can have intrinsic or cash value.
 Some types of life insurance even allow cash value accumulation.
-When it’s not needed any longer, it can be sold as a life settlement.
+It can be sold as a life settlement when no longer needed.

 YOU ARE NOT OUR CLIENT UNLESS WE EXECUTE A WRITTEN AGREEMENT TO THAT EFFECT.
 MOREOVER, THE INFORMATION CONTAINED HEREIN IS INTENDED FOR INFORMATIONAL PURPOSES ONLY.
 EACH SITUATION IS HIGHLY FACT SPECIFIC AND EXCEPTIONS OFTEN EXIST TO GENERAL RULES.
 DO NOT RELY ON THIS INFORMATION, AS A CONSULTATION TO UNDERSTAND THE FACTS AND THE CLIENT’S NEEDS AND GOALS IS NECESSARY.
 ULTIMATELY WE MUST BE RETAINED TO PROVIDE LEGAL ADVICE AND REPRESENTATION.
 THIS INFORMATION IS PROVIDED AS A COURTESY AND, ACCORDINGLY, DOES NOT CONSTITUTE LEGAL ADVICE.